Alena-Stavrova/clean-boots-user-story/user-story.md

 Inspired by the Task #9 [here](https://www.ministryoftesting.com/articles/40bce49b?s_id=14525237) and [this](https://www.youtube.com/watch?v=C7204kIPpxs) informative video

-As an owner of boots that sometimes get dirty, I would like to be able to clean my boots with saddle soap so that they look good, are maintained properly and will last me long.
+As an owner of boots that sometimes get dirty, I would like to be able to clean my boots with a saddle soap so that they look good, are maintained properly and will last me long.
 Dependencies of the story:
 1) Tools needed: a saddle soap (in a tin container with a lid), a circular horsehair shoe brush (or a sponge), a microfiber cloth, a shoe cream (or a conditioner)
 2) Access to a sink with a functioning faucet